 I can still cast my mind back to feel the terror, but I probably can't do better in explaining it than to let my diary entry of that night, long and feverish and above all frightened, speak for itself.
 There's all the unchanging stuff – the delaying of eating by writing; the obsession with food and bowel movements and the time; background anxiety about my thesis – but it's all already subtly unhinged, because I now know it isn't going to stay like this, even if I can't imagine how it could be any different.
 The entry begins with the sentence I quoted last week; but then in the second sentence the meaning of the first is already revised: everything has changed.

 It was funny: although I'd made the decision to start doing things differently tomorrow, it was as if my body and mind were decided, and eager, even, to change today.
 I could never have eaten all those extra things in the daytime otherwise.
-Yet that doesn't mean the fear was any less; rather, it was an almost surreal fear, because for so many years that which it denoted - eating again - had been so completely unthinkable; and, I suppose, because it was self-inflicted (eating more today was in no sense part of any clearly necessary plan).
+Yet that doesn't mean the fear was any less.
+Rather, it was an almost surreal fear, partly because for so many years that which it denoted – eating again – had been so completely unthinkable.
+Also, I suppose, because the fear was self-inflicted (eating more today was in no sense part of any clearly necessary plan).
 And also, perhaps, because over the past month especially, I'd had to contemplate this day, or a day like this, and see whether I could bear it – and now it was actually here, for real.

-I realized that worrying about my academic work was actually a luxury of sorts: it would prevent me from having enough time left over to think too much about the immediately important stuff:
+I realised that worrying about my academic work was actually a luxury of sorts: it would prevent me from having enough time left over to think too much about the immediately important stuff:

 My supervisor, later, said as much: how helpful the framework of the doctorate might be in preserving a sense of continuity if all else threatened to collapse.
-She was right: only now, in the last throes of pre-submission corrections, do I feel not only how it (those 80,000 finely crafted words on the writer I love most in the world, and what literary criticism should be) sustained me, but also how it and its like - the academic ideal - kept me ill longer.
-Being able to think, read, and write on my own without interruption was a practical consequence of the anorexia that made its other effects weirdly easy to deal with, to explain away.
-It created a sublime backdrop of purposeful asceticism to throw the sordid foody details into bright and meaningful relief.
-The eternal low-calorie Highlights chocolate drink and Go Ahead ‘yoghurt break bar' (whatever that means), for instance, which marked the transition from the drinks-only part of the day, to actually eating - only of course on this day that boundary had been blurred:
+She was right: only now, in the last throes of pre-submission corrections, do I feel not only how it (those 80,000 finely crafted words on the writer I love most in the world, and what literary criticism should be) sustained me in recovery, but also how it and its like – the academic ideal – kept me ill longer.
+Being able to think, read, and write on my own without interruption was a practical consequence of the anorexia that made the illness's other effects weirdly easy to deal with, to explain away.
+It created a sublime backdrop of purposeful asceticism to throw the sordid foody details into bright and meaningful relief: the eternal low-calorie Highlights chocolate drink and Go Ahead ‘yoghurt break bar' (whatever that means), for instance, which marked the transition from the drinks-only part of the day to actually eating.
+Except that on this day, of course, that boundary had already been blurred:

 Gratitude to old friends is a pervading emotion these days.
 That, all intertwined with guilt.
 For now I've tried to accept that the best way of expiating that guilt is to live as fully and happily as my new circumstances allow.
 Maybe later there'll be something more I can do, or say.